aitor-alvarez/gnn-speech-emotion/README.md

-# Prosody-Aware Graph Neural Networks for Speech Emotion Recognition
+# Prosody-Aware Subgraph Embeddings for Robust Speech Emotion Recognition

 ### Create prosodic patterns training set and graph for each utterance